 By car, park at Queen's Hall long term car park next to Faversham Station.
 End at Tyneham station and get the train back.

 By car, park streetside on the road near the head of Oare Creek.
 If there isn't a space here, try back along the Oare Road adjacent to the industrial park.
-Complete the circuit either by train as above, or walk back to Oare from Conyer along the inland lanes and footpaths (the route designated a National Cycle Route 1 is probably easiest to follow, but on the map I show a route including shortcuts on footpaths).
+Complete the circuit either by train as above, or walk back to Oare from Conyer along the inland lanes and footpaths (the route designated as National Cycle Route 1 is probably easiest to follow, but on the map I show a route including shortcuts on footpaths).

 Distance:

-Faversham Station to Oare: 1.5 miles
+Faversham Station to Oare: 2 miles

 Oare to Conyer:6.5 miles